The Stock Market Is Not the Economy

 Bad News, Good News

 In 1982, the unemployment rate started high and finished higher.
 It entered the year at 8.6% and concluded at 10.8%, its steepest level since the Great Depression.
 That was the first time that I had paid attention to employment statistics, because I was approaching my college graduation, and I must confess I was worried.
-(Correctly, as it turned out: I would not land a permanent job until summer 1984.)
+(Correctly, as it turned out: I would not land a permanent job until the summer of 1984.)

 To my surprise, stocks surged in 1982.
 The S&P 500 gained 21.6% on the year, well above its average.
 That made no sense to me.
 Not only was unemployment rising, but seasonally adjusted gross domestic product fell during every quarter of 1982.
 The media called it "the Reagan recession."
 (It wasn't until later that I realized presidents cause neither busts nor booms.)